 This plan was created for the Company's management and senior management.
 Under this plan, each member may receive performance share units (PSUs), a compensation based on the Company's performance over three years.
-Performance is measured based on the Company's total net income attributed to common shareholders and the common share price.
-Each PSU is equivalent to one common share and earns dividend equivalents in the form of additional PSUs at the same rate as the dividends on common shares.
-The value at the time of settlement will be based on the fair market value of common shares for the last 20 working days of the period, increased by a vesting factor based on the Company's net income attributed to common shareholders return on equity over the three-year period.
+Performance is measured based on the total net income attributed to common shareholders of iA Financial Corporation and iA Financial Corporation's common share price.
+Each PSU is equivalent to one iA Financial Corporation common share and earns dividend equivalents in the form of additional PSUs at the same rate as the dividends on iA Financial Corporation common shares.
+The value at the time of settlement will be based on the fair market value of iA Financial Corporation common shares for the last 20 working days of the period, increased by a vesting factor based on iA Financial Corporation's net income attributed to common shareholders return on equity over the three-year period.
 Settlement is made in cash.
 As at December 31, 2021, 153,710 (118,298 in 2020) performance share units are outstanding.
 The compensation expense recognized in respect of this plan is \$4 (\$1 in 2020) and the liabilities are \$7 (\$4 in 2020).